UVShiv/Breast-Cancer-Segmentation/Readme.md

-# Breast Tumor Segmentation using UNET
+# Breast Cancer Segmentation using UNET

 # UNET
-This repository contains the code for the brain tumor segmentation using UNET architecture in TensorFlow 2.0 framework.
+This repository contains the code for the Breast Cancer segmentation using UNET architecture in TensorFlow 2.0 framework.

 # Overview
 - Architecture